shivammathur/setup-php/README.md

 If this action helped you.

 - Please star the project and share it with the community.
-- If you blog, write about your experience while using this action.
+- If you blog, write about your experience of using this action.
-- I maintain this in my free time, please support me with a [Patreon](https://www.patreon.com/shivammathur "Shivam Mathur Patreon") subscription or a one time contribution using [Paypal](https://www.paypal.me/shivammathur "Shivam Mathur PayPal").
+- Please support me with a [Patreon](https://www.patreon.com/shivammathur "Shivam Mathur Patreon") subscription or a contribution using [Paypal](https://www.paypal.me/shivammathur "Shivam Mathur PayPal") so that I'm able to actively maintain this project.
 - If you need any help using this, please contact me using [Codementor](https://www.codementor.io/shivammathur "Shivam Mathur Codementor")

 ## :bookmark: Dependencies